Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-lists.md

 consider_options(pizza_places)
 ```

-We can also put loops inside of loops!
-We will explore that in a future lesson.
+We can even put loops inside of loops!
+We will explore this in a future lesson.

 ## Check for Understanding